javascript-tutorial/en.javascript.info/1-js/11-async/07-microtask-queue/article.md

 Promise handlers always go through this internal queue.

 If there's a chain with multiple `.then/catch/finally`, then every one of them is executed asynchronously.
-That is, it first gets queued then executed when the current code is complete and previously queued handlers are finished.
+That is, it first gets queued, then executed when the current code is complete and previously queued handlers are finished.

 **What if the order matters for us?
 How can we make `code finished` run after `promise done`?**